Truth Be Told (2019 TV series)

-Truth Be Told is an American legal/crime drama streaming television series on Apple TV+.
-The series was created by Nichelle Tramble Spellman, based on Kathleen Barber's 2017 debut novel Are You Sleeping.
+Truth Be Told is an American legal/crime drama television series.
+The series was created by Nichelle Tramble Spellman for Apple TV+ and is based on Kathleen Barber's 2017 debut novel Are You Sleeping.
 Spellman also acts as executive producer and writes for the show.
 Unlike the book, Poppy Parnell (Octavia Spencer) plays the main role, as a podcaster who revisits the case that made her famous with the hope of finally getting to the truth.

 The series premiered on December 6, 2019.
 The soundtrack, composed by John Paesano, was released by Lakeshore Records on the same day.
 New York's Paley Center also aired episodes of the show.

 The second season began in August 2021.
-In December 2021, the series was renewed for a third season, which premiered on January 20, 2023.
+In December 2021, the series was renewed for a third season, which premiered on January 20, 2023 and concluded on March 24, 2023.
+In April 2023, the series was canceled after three seasons.

 Premise

-In the first season, San Francisco journalist Poppy Parnell restarts the true crime podcast that made her famous.
-She hopes to reopen the 1999 murder case of Stanford professor Chuck Buhrman after new evidence suggests Warren Cave, the man she helped put behind bars, was wrongly convicted.
+In season 1, Oakland journalist Poppy Parnell restarts the true crime podcast that made her famous and reopens the 1999 murder case of Stanford professor Chuck Buhrman after new evidence suggests Warren Cave, the man she helped put behind bars, was wrongly convicted.

-In the second season, Poppy investigates the murder of a photographer/filmmaker at the request of his wife Micah, an equally controversial wellness guru whose friendship with Poppy compromises her judgment.
+In season 2, Poppy investigates the murder of a controversial filmmaker at the request of his wife Micah, an equally controversial wellness guru whose friendship with Poppy compromises her judgment.

-In the third season, Poppy works with a high school principal to investigate the disappearances of several young black girls in Oakland whose cases lack mainstream media attention.
-Meanwhile, a mayoral candidate uses white girl Emily Hill's disappearance for his own campaign.
+In season 3, Poppy works with a high school principal to investigate the disappearances of several young black girls in Oakland whose cases lack mainstream media attention.
+Meanwhile, a mayoral candidate uses a white girl's disappearance for his campaign.